VNG-Realisatie/nlx/docs/docs/try-nlx/provide-an-api.md

     # `documentation-url` should point to the documentation for the API
     documentation-url = "https://petstore.swagger.io"

-    # `authorization-model` can or whitelist
+    # `authorization-model` can be whitelist or none (allow all)
     authorization-model = "none"

     # `api-specification-document-url` defines the specification document for the API.
-    # When using the `ca-cert-path` option, the server behind this URL should provide a certificate signed by that root certifictate.
+    # When using the `ca-cert-path` option, the server behind this URL should provide a certificate signed by that root certificate.
     api-specification-document-url = "https://petstore.swagger.io/swagger.json"

     # `ca-cert-path` can be used when the server behind the endpoint url is providing a TLS certificate signed by a custom root certificate.